setting up your inflatable boat

 The seats are deliberately shorter than the distance between the two seat rails.
 This is to help keep them in place once the tubes are fully inflated.

 Once the seats are in position, inflate the tubes to 100%

 Tip: Always carry a squirty bottle of washing up liquid and water as it makes installing the seats a lot easier.

 Installing the aluminium deck takes practice and a fair amount of patience.
 Don't worry it's all worthwhile once you're ready to go with a sturdier ride capable of withstanding bigger winds and swells.

-Install the bow section first making sure the keel valve is fully accessible/visible from the hole.
+Install the bow section first making sure the keel valve is directly below the hole.